Takeaways

 - The resident retrieves their package.
 Finally, the resident may use their PIN or mobile phone to retrieve their package.
 Like couriers, a time- and date-stamped photo is taken upon granted access.

-Additionally, the ButterflyMX package room pairs well with the ButterflyMX front desk station.
-It requires no additional hardware or staff to operate, and it monitors all entry events with live video, further diminishing the potential for package theft.
-The front desk station also allows you to manage and verify the credentials of all visitors and delivery personnel.
+If you’re looking for a scalable solution, the ButterflyMX Package Room pairs well with the ButterflyMX Front Desk Station.
+The Front Desk Station requires no additional hardware and it monitors all entry events with live video, further diminishing the potential for package theft.
+The Front Desk Station also allows you to manage and verify the credentials of all visitors and delivery personnel, providing your tenants with a well-rounded experience.